 2. You need to swallow three times.
 If you feel dry mouth, drink three small sips of water.

 4. As you breathe out, bend your head forward and push the chin toward the chest as hard as you can.
 Keep the chin so few seconds without breathing.
 When you start to breathe, lift the chin.
 And move her head firmly back.

 5. Hold the head in this position for a while.
 Once you begin to exhale, push the chin toward the chest again.

 6. When your chin is on your chest, slowly turn your head left and right, without moving the chin to chest distance.
 In this way makes excellent massage thyroid.

 7. Repeat steps 1 to 6.
 Move your head slowly, not rush, but relax.
 Do not think about anything.

 8. Repeat the massage the first step.

-I thought about correcting the English in the Thyroid Exercise directions, but decided to leave them as I found them.
+I thought about correcting the English in the Thyroid Exercise, but decided to leave it as I found it.

 Here’s a video which is clear and shows a thyroid exercise that includes making a sound.
 I can feel the vibrations on my thyroid when I do it: